The Blue Lagoon and Post-Trip Reflections

 And yesterday, an article by Henry Alford appeared in the Times on planning a visiting Stockholm based completely on blogger advice.
 Maybe someone will use this blog for that purpose one day.
 Henry used Nectar & Pulse and Spotted by Locals, neither of which I had heard of, and both of which I really wish I had.
 I will not forget about them when I’m planning my next trip.

 It’s amazing that this trip I planned for almost a year is now over.
 I was afraid I’d feel let down by no longer having my vacation to look forward to, but I’m still exhilarated by the many wonderful experiences and the memories of the people I met and the things I saw.
-I can’t wait to go somewhere else new and exciting.
+It’s also exhilarating to look forward to going somewhere else new and exciting.
 I have a year or so to decide where, and then another year to start planning, so I can travel in spring of 2014.

 What did I learn from this trip that I can benefit from in planning the next one?
 Probably not as much as I should have.
 I didn’t have enough time most of the places I went, but I don’t regret anywhere I went.
-I kind of wish I’d skipped Ærø in order to spend an extra day in Copenhagen, but I’m glad I saw Ærø, and I would have regretted it more if I hadn’t.
+A part of me wishes I’d skipped Ærø in order to spend an extra day in Copenhagen, but I’m glad I saw Ærø, and I would have regretted it more if I hadn’t.

 I regret more that I didn’t get to spend more time in Naantali.
 But then we get to all the extra things I could have done with more time.
 It’s really pointless.